 Choose peppers that have deep vivid colors, taut skin, and that are free of soft spots, blemishes and darkened areas.
 Their stems should be green and fresh looking.
 Peppers should be heavy for their size (reflecting their thick, well-formed and well-hydrated walls) and firm enough so that they will only yield slightly to a small amount of pressure.
 Avoid those that have signs of decay including injuries to the skin or water-soaked areas.
 The shape of the pepper does not generally affect the quality, although it may result in excessive waste or not be suitable to certain recipe preparations.
 Peppers are available throughout the year but are usually in greater abundance during the summer and early fall months.

 At WHFoods, we encourage the purchase of certified organically grown foods, and bell peppers are no exception.
 Repeated research studies on organic foods as a group show that your likelihood of exposure to contaminants such as pesticides and heavy metals can be greatly reduced through the purchased of certified organic foods, including bell peppers.
 In many cases, you may be able to find a local organic grower who sells bell peppers but has not applied for formal organic certification either through the U.S. Department of Agriculture (USDA) or through a state agency.
 (Examples of states offering state-certified organic foods include California, New York, Oregon, Vermont, and Washington.)
-However, if you are shopping in a large supermarket, your most reliable source of organically grown bell peppers is very likely to be bell peppers that display the USDA organic logo.
+However, if you are shopping in a large supermarket, your most reliable source of organically grown bell peppers is very likely to be bell peppers that display the USDA organic logo

 Here is some background on why we recommend refrigerating bell peppers.
 Whenever food is stored, four basic factors affect its nutrient composition: exposure to air, exposure to light, exposure to heat, and length of time in storage.
 Vitamin C, vitamin B6, and carotenoids are good examples of nutrients highly susceptible to heat, and for this reason, their loss from food is very likely to be slowed down through refrigeration.
+In this context, it also seems worth repeating that bell peppers are our Number 1 vegetable source of vitamin C at WHFoods, and also our Number 5 source of vitamin B6.
+So you can see how this principle might be especially important in the case of bell peppers.

 Because bell peppers need to still well hydrated and are very sensitive to moisture loss, we further recommend that you include a damp cloth or paper towel in the vegetable compartment to help the peppers retain their moisture.
 Do not cut out the bell pepper stem prior to storage in the refrigerator.
 Bell peppers are especially sensitive to moisture loss through this stem (calyx) portion and are more susceptible to chilling injury if the stem is removed.
 Sweet peppers can be frozen without first being blanched.
 It is better to freeze them whole since there will be less exposure to air which can degrade both their nutrient content and flavor.